haofanwang/Anime-Facial-Landmarks/README.md

         bbox = pred["bbox"]
         kpts = pred["keypoints"]
 ```
-The order of keypoints can found in the sample result.
+The order of keypoints can found in the sample Shinichi Kudo image above.